New Feedback Opportunity

 Following that meeting, and after receiving additional feedback from the community, the City has initiated a formal study to take a holistic look at the area and create a plan to improve safety for all road users.

-To help with this work, the City has hired a qualified traffic consulting firm, CIMA, to collect and analyze data, assess existing conditions, and recommend effective traffic calming measures, in consultation with the community and other interested parties and public in the area.
+To help with this work, the City has hired a qualified traffic consulting firm, CIMA, to collect and analyze data, assess existing conditions, and recommend effective traffic calming measures, in consultation with the community, other interested parties, and the public in the area.

 The study will take a data-driven and community-informed approach to improving traffic safety in Central North London.
 It will: